A Nadel vanishing theorem for metrics with minimal singularities on big line bundles: Preliminaries

 for an open set $U \subset X$ is called the \textit{multiplier ideal sheaf} associated to $h$. \end{defi}

-The original Nadel vanishing theorem (Theorem \ref{Nad}) asserts that all higher cohomology groups with coefficients in $K_{X} \otimes F \otimes \I{h}$ vanish if $h$ has strictly positive curvature.
-Our motivation is that one can obtain a Nadel vanishing theorem for metrics with minimal singularities $h_{\mi}$.
-When $F$ is not an ample line bundle, the metric $h_{\mi}$ never has strictly positive curvature.
-Nevertheless, as we stated in Section 1, we can obtain a Nadel vanishing theorem for $h_{\mi}$ and $h_{\rm{Siu}}$.
-Let us recall the definition of metrics with minimal singularities. \begin{defi} Let $h_{1}$ and $h_{2}$ be metrics on $F$ with positive curvature.
-The metric $h_{1}$ is said to be {\textit{less singular}} than $h_{2}$ if $h_{1} \leq C h_{2}$ for some positive constant $C>0$. \end{defi} When $F$ is pseudo-effective (that is, $F$ admits a metric with positive curvature), we can construct a metric $h_{\min}$ on $F$ with the following properties: \\ $\bullet$ $h_{\min}$ has semi-positive curvature.\\ $\bullet$ $h_{\min}$ is less singular than any metric on $F$ with positive curvature. \\ Such a metric is uniquely determined up to equivalence of singularities (see \cite[(6.4) Theorem]{Dem} for more details).
+The original Nadel vanishing theorem (Theorem \ref{Nad}) asserts that all higher cohomology groups with coefficients in $K_{X} \otimes F \otimes \I{h}$ vanish if $h$ has \lq \lq strictly" positive curvature.
+Our motivation is to obtain a Nadel vanishing theorem for special singular metrics with semi-positive curvature, in particular metrics with minimal singularities $h_{\mi}$.
+The metric $h_{\mi}$ never has strictly positive curvature except the trivial case where $F$ is an ample line bundle (for example see \cite{Mat14A}).
+Nevertheless, from the reason stated in Section 1, we can obtain a Nadel vanishing theorem for $h_{\mi}$ by the special property of minimal singularities.
+Let us recall the definition of metrics with minimal singularities. \begin{defi} Let $h_{1}$ and $h_{2}$ be singular metrics on $F$ with semi-positive curvature.
+The metric $h_{1}$ is said to be {\textit{less singular}} than $h_{2}$ if $h_{1} \leq C h_{2}$ for some positive constant $C>0$. \end{defi} When $F$ is pseudo-effective (that is, $F$ admits a singular metric with semi-positive curvature), we can construct a metric $h_{\min}$ on $F$ with the following properties: \begin{itemize} \item[$\bullet$] $h_{\min}$ has semi-positive curvature. \item[$\bullet$] $h_{\min}$ is less singular than any metric on $F$ with semi-positive curvature. \end{itemize} Such a metric is uniquely determined up to equivalence of singularities (see \cite[(6.4) Theorem]{Dem} for more details).
 Metrics with minimal singularities do not always have analytic singularities.
 Indeed, if $h_{\mi}$ has analytic singularities, then $F$ admits a birational Zariski decomposition (see Section 4).
 However, there exist big line bundles that do not admit a birational Zariski decomposition.